Projects

 Speed limit change on Canterbury Road

-The speed limit on Canterbury Road from west of Waterloo Street towards Sunset Drive will be reduced from 70km/h to 60km/h in both directions to support the safe operation of the new traffic lights at Waterloo Street.
-This will provide a consistent speed limit in both directions of this section of Canterbury Road to support the safety, connectivity and traffic flow improvements being made.
+The speed limit on Canterbury Road from west of Waterloo Street towards Sunset Drive has been reduced from 70km/h to 60km/h in both directions to support the safe operation of the new traffic lights at Waterloo Street.
+This provides a consistent speed limit in both directions of this section of Canterbury Road to support the safety, connectivity and traffic flow improvements being made.

-The speed limit on Canterbury Road from approximately 150 metres west of Waterloo Street towards Wantirna Road will remain as 70km/h.
+The speed limit on Canterbury Road from approximately 150 metres west of Waterloo Street towards Wantirna Road remains as 70km/h.

 Please see map below for further details.